This Is the Scientific Reason Why Couples Get Back Together After a Breakup

 We all know that one couple who is always breaking up just to get back together again.
 It’s enough to make you want to send them a guide to a smarter breakup and end the roller coaster of pain—for everyone involved.
 Yet those wishy-washy romantics often don’t see it as a problem and a new study suggests that it’s because they were ambivalent about breaking up in the first place.
 So it’s like… a breakup that was never really a breakup?

 On the other hand, people who wanted to break up for good said it was due to emotional distance, a breach of trust, frequent fighting, or a general feeling of incompatibility.
 And more than a third—38 percent—wanted to leave due to cheating.
-Yet despite all these excellent reasons to leave, half of those considering leaving still had mixed feelings about hitting the road—which makes sense considering about 50 percent of separated couples will get back together again.
+Yet despite all these excellent relationship deal breakers, half of those considering leaving still had mixed feelings about hitting the road—which makes sense considering about 50 percent of separated couples will get back together again.
+(Be sure your partner isn’t micro-cheating before getting back together, though.)

 The study also put another common argument to rest: The breakup feels harder for the person doing the dumping than the one being dumped.
 Why?
 The one who initiates the breakup has to deal with most of the doubt as to whether it was the right choice or not.